drj11/drj11.github.io/2019-04-11/ibm-holocaust.md

 Technocrats who were striving to bring order with their new machines are shown time and time again to become useful tools in the Nazi war machine.
-Their love of what the machines were capable of and could be made to do technically made them blind to the larger picture of what Nazis were doing with this data.
+They loved the technology.
+They loved what the machines could do.
+But they never should have.